+RATINGS:

+Moody's: "Aa3" (Insured), "A3" (Underlying)

+S&P: "AA-" (Insured), "BBB" (Underlying)

+Fitch: "A-" (Underlying)

-RATINGS: Moody's: "A3" S&P: "BBB" Fitch: "A-" (See "BOND RATINGS" herein.)
+(See "BOND RATINGS" herein.)

-In the opinion of Co-Bond Counsel, under existing law, interest on the Bonds is not excluded from gross income for Federal income tax purposes.
-Bondholders should consult their tax advisors with respect to the inclusion of interest on the Bonds in gross income for federal tax purposes.
-See "TAX MATTERS" herein.
+In the opinion of Co-Bond Counsel, under existing law, interest on the Bonds is excluded from gross income for Federal income tax purposes, and interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals or corporations, except that interest on the Bonds will be included in a corporate taxpayer's "adjusted current earnings" for purposes of computing its federal alternative minimum tax.
+See "TAX EXEMPTION" herein.
 Under Louisiana law, the Bonds are exempt from all taxation for state, parish, municipal, or other purposes.